 Right to work, fair and just wages, equal wages for women, non exploitative and non-discriminatory work conditions and right to livelihood have been some of the core issues of JMS’ Right to Work campaign.
 JMS began as the collective of Dalit Women Agricultural Labourers in 1999 and has now grown into a large collective of daily wage worker women’s collective drawn from other communities working on wage labour.
 Raichur, being a drought prone district prone to mass-migration to cities, the issue of work and wages was a core issue which touched the lives of every household who were landless and daily wage workers, and women who valiantly bore the responsibility of running the households in the patriarchal system of oppression.
 The right to work is advocacted through the traditional groups of women in villages as well as labour groups formed in 75 villages of 4 blocks of Raichur district, viz.
 Manvi, Sindhanur, Maski and Sirwar.
 The campaign, in different phases, has addressed vast spectrum of issues such as demanding payment of pending wages from local landlords (in some instance non-payment was for over two years) to demanding the authorities for the implementation of drought relief schemes, banning harversting machines that displaced labour and effective implementation of Mahatma Gandhi National Rural Employment Guarantee Act entitling each ruralhousehold to 100 days of work.
 JMS ensures livelihood to 3500 Dalit and other marginalised households in Raichur district, fights against all corruption and siphoning of funds, puts on stiff resistance to malpractices both by the authorities and community leaders and is advocating for women friendly work conditions and equal wages for women.

-JMS Karyakarta in all 50 villages of JMS constituency accessed 70 days of work under MNREGS (Mahatma Gandhi National Rural Employment Guarantee Scheme) and did several interventions with Panchayat Raj Development authorities on creating NMR (Non Muster Roll staff) and work list.
+JMS Karyakarta facilitated to access work and wages and equal wages to women in all 60 villages of JMS constituencies and accessed 75 person days of work under MNREGS (Mahatma Gandhi National Rural Employment Guarantee Scheme) and did several interventions with Panchayat Raj Development authorities on creating new job cards, NMR (Non Muster Roll staff) , work list and timely access to wages .

 The 1st phase extends through the formative years of JMS, viz.
 1999-2005.
 The goal of the massive ground level mobilisation was to ‘organise’ Dalit women and ‘conscientise’ them in order to ‘resist’ the systemic discrimination and exploitation that they faced.
 Organising women on the axis of class identity, i.e. as agricultural labourers formed a key organising strategy.
 Agricultural labour was the primary work that the landless communities engaged in.
 In the feudal setting of Raichur, where most of the Dalits were absolutely landless, the wages in the peak season of work (about 3 to 4 months a year depending on the rain and other factors) was about 80 rupees per day and in the lean season (about 4 months) would be Rs.20/- for women and Rs.30/- for men.
 People did not have any work in the rest of the months.
 The zamindars and big farmers resorted to rampant mechanisation of harvesting during this time even as drought was hovering over labourer’s lives.
 The struggles of people were multiple in this phase that included – struggle for the payment of pending wages, equal wages, stopping mechanisation in harvesting, demanding drought relief work and its effective implementation, fight against corruption in these schemes.
 JMS also undertook land-development programme of the lands of Dalits (1 to 1.5 acre) lying fallow for decades in a village (Devipura) with the government funds.
 Read more